Learning Important Features Through Propagating Activation Differences: Previous Work

 These approaches make perturbations to individual inputs or neurons and observe the impact on later neurons in the network.
 Zeiler \& Fergus \cite{zeiler2013visualizing} occluded different segments of an input image and visualized the change in the activations of later layers. ``In-silico mutagenesis'' \cite{zhou2015predicting} introduced virtual mutations at individual positions in a genomic sequence and quantified the their impact on the output.
 Zintgraf et al. \cite{zintgraf2017Visualizing} proposed a clever strategy for analyzing the difference in a prediction after marginalizing over each input patch.
 However, such methods can be computationally inefficient as each perturbation requires a separate forward propagation through the network.
 They may also underestimate the importance of features that have saturated their contribution to the output (\textbf{Fig. 1}).

-\subsection{Backpropagation-based approaches}
+\subsection{Backpropagation-Based Approaches}

-In contrast to perturbation methods, backpropagation approaches are computationally efficient as they propagate an importance signal from the output neuron backwards through the layers towards the input in a single pass.
-DeepLIFT belongs to this family of approaches.
+Unlike perturbation methods, backpropagation approaches propagate an importance signal from an output neuron backwards through the layers to the input in one pass, making them efficient.
+DeepLIFT is one such approach.

-\subsubsection{Gradients, deconvolutional networks and Guided Backpropagation}
+\subsubsection{Gradients, Deconvolutional Networks and Guided Backpropagation}

 Simonyan et al. \cite{simonyan2013deep} proposed using the gradient of the output w.r.t. pixels of an input image to compute a ``saliency map'' of the image in the context of image classification tasks.
 The authors showed that this was similar to deconvolutional networks \cite{zeiler2013visualizing} except for the handling of the nonlinearity at rectified linear units (ReLUs).
 When backpropagating importance using gradients, the gradient coming into a ReLU during the backward pass is zero'd out if the input to the ReLU during the forward pass is negative.
 By contrast, when backpropagating an importance signal in deconvolutional networks, the importance signal coming into a ReLU during the backward pass is zero'd out if and only if it is negative, with no regard to sign of the input to the ReLU during the forward pass.
 Springenberg et al., \cite{SpringenbergDBR14} combined these two approaches into Guided Backpropagation, which zero's out the importance signal at a ReLU if either the input to the ReLU during the forward pass is negative or the importance signal during the backward pass is negative.
 Guided Backpropagation can be thought of as equivalent to computing gradients, with the caveat that any gradients that become negative during the backward pass are discarded at ReLUs.
 Due to the zero-ing out of negative gradients, both guided backpropagation and deconvolutional networks can fail to highlight inputs that contribute negatively to the output.
 Additionally, none of the three approaches would address the saturation problem illustrated in \textbf{Fig. 1}, as the gradient of $y$ w.r.t. $h$ is negative (causing Guided Backprop and deconvolutional networks to assign zero importance), and the gradient of $h$ w.r.t both $i_1$ and $i_2$ is zero when $i_1 + i_2 > 1$ (causing both gradients and Guided Backprop to be zero).
 Discontinuities in the gradients can also cause undesirable artifacts (\textbf{Fig. 2}).